FSDPOC/FanSpeedControl/README.md

 > pass 'p' for switch to pull or 'r' to reverse the mode
 > pass 'exit' to terminate the program

-Info statements are printed on console on each operation to identify the mode and speed level
+Info statements are printed on console on each operation to identify the mode and speed level.